basarat/typescript-book/docs/compiler/scanner.md

 SemicolonToken
 ```

+### Scanner State
+After you call `scan` the scanner updates its local state (position in the scan, current token details etc).
+The scanner provides a bunch of utility functions to get the current scanner state.

+// TODO: document a few of these and provide a sample.

 ### Standalone scanner
-You can create a standalone scanner using `createScanner` and use its `setText`/`setTextPos` to scan at different points in a file for your amusement.
+Even though the parser has a singleton scanner you can create a standalone scanner using `createScanner` and use its `setText`/`setTextPos` to scan at different points in a file for your amusement.